aipachakutiqwan/aipachakutiqwan.github.io/pages/about.md

 permalink: /about/
 ---

 I am a passionate individual deeply immersed in the realm of Artificial Intelligence, boasting extensive experience in the technology sector across diverse cultural landscapes in Peru, Italy, and Finland.
-My journey has honed not only my technical proficiency but also my adeptness in collaborative teamwork, adept management of interpersonal relationships, and a steadfast commitment to delivering results.

 My professional background includes substantial involvement in Big Data and Artificial Intelligence projects, where I have successfully implemented cutting-edge AI solutions.
 These endeavors have significantly enhanced business productivity, showcasing my ability to bridge the gap between technology and tangible outcomes.